isabella232/rtos-docs-pr.pl-pl/rtos-docs/filex/chapter4.md

 ## <a name="fx_media_flush"></a>fx_media_flush

-Opróżnianie danych na nośnik fizyczny
+Opróżnia dane na nośnik fizyczny

 ### <a name="prototype"></a>Prototype